joelclermont/kendo-docs/api/web/window.md

 ### restore

 Restores a maximized or minimized Window to its previous state.
+Triggers the resize event.

 #### Restore the state of a Window; utilize chaining (if necessary)